-Members are reminded that work is ongoing by Antrim and Newtownabbey Policing and Community Safety Partnership (PCSP) to create an Anti-Social Behaviour Strategy for the Borough.
+Members were reminded that work was ongoing by Antrim and Newtownabbey Policing and Community Safety Partnership (PCSP) to create an Anti-Social Behaviour Strategy for the Borough.
 The partners committed and contributing to the process as a Strategy Group are:

-- Council Environmental Health; Community Planning; Parks; Leisure; Economic Development
+- Council Environmental Health; Community Planning; Parks; Leisure;

+Economic Development

 - PSNI

 - NIFRS (NI Fire & Rescue Service)

 - NIHE (NI Housing Executive)

 - NIFHA (NI Federation of Housing Associations)

 - YJA (Youth Justice Agency)

 - Translink

-The Strategy Group have been meeting since October 2021.
+The Strategy Group had been meeting since October 2021.

-The PCSP recently completed a community consultation survey, receiving 124 responses, results enclosed which included within it a specific section on antisocial behaviour.
-The Strategy Group will now proceed with more detailed community consultation in the form of focus group / information evenings on a DEA basis.
-Members are encouraged to attend the event within their DEA and share the information with any Community and Voluntary Sector groups and interested residents that they are in contact with.
-Dates and venues for the events will be circulated to all Members.
-The consultation outcomes will be used to inform the ongoing development of the strategy.
+The PCSP recently completed a community consultation survey, receiving 124 responses, results were circulated which included within it a specific section on anti-social behaviour.
+The Strategy Group would now proceed with more detailed community consultation in the form of focus group / information evenings on a DEA basis.
+Members were encouraged to attend the event within their DEA and share the information with any Community and Voluntary Sector groups and interested residents that they are in contact with.
+Dates and venues for the events would be circulated to all Members.
+The consultation outcomes would be used to inform the ongoing development of the strategy.

-RECOMMENDATION: that the report be noted.
+Proposed by Councillor Smyth Seconded by Councillor McClelland and agreed that the report be noted.